whatisnuclear/website/index.md

 ### Introduction to nuclear energy

-Nuclear energy involves splitting or combining the nuclei of atoms to produce useful energy for mankind.
-Nuclear fuel is a natural resource that can be unlocked by nuclear reactors.
+Nuclear energy involves splitting or combining atoms to produce useful energy.
 Everything around you is made up of atoms.
 In the late 1930s, it was discovered that some particularly large atoms can split in two (or *fission*), releasing a shockingly large amount of energy.
 When these atoms are arranged properly in a machine, one splitting atom can cause nearby ones to split, creating a chain reaction.
 Such a machine is called a *nuclear reactor*, and can convert the nuclear energy into electricity, shaft horsepower (for submarines, etc.), building heating, desalinated water, and lots of other things useful to civilization.
-Today, nuclear power plants worldwide produce enough electricity to power over 200 million average homes.
+Today, nuclear power plants worldwide produce around 400 GW of electricity, enough to power 400 million average households.

+Nuclear energy is controversial due to concerns about radiation.
+Public support varies geographically, but is generally among the least popular forms of energy.

 ### Nuclear power plants make safe global-scale sustainable energy